therealhalonen/PhishSticks/README.md

 ### [Week 38](notes/week38.md)

 Work has begun.
 We've made this GitHub page for following the progress on the project.
 See the [notes for this week](notes/week38.md).

----

-# About

 PhishSticks is a project made for [the Infra Project 2023 course](https://terokarvinen.com/2023/infra-project-2023/).